-Jane H. Wood has written two young adult/fantasy books.
-They tell of the unlikely friendship between a human boy and a wild wolf pup.
+The story tells of the unlikely friendship between a teenage boy and a wild wolf pup.
 A friendship against all odds, and where love and trust are the only things that truly matter.
 Jane’s passion for animal welfare, specifically wolves, is accentuated in her writing.
-It is her aspiration that her books bring awareness to the plight of wolves and ignite in people a passion to protect this endangered species.

 Jane pursued a career in women’s fashion, specialising in window display design.
 She found employment with a prestigious fashion house and department store in her hometown of Bristol.

 A special day arrived during the first summer in her new job, and she would like to share this unforgettable memory with you.

 “It was during August 1973, that there were huge celebrations which marked the 600th anniversary of the granting of the charter by King Edward III which gave Bristol the right to call itself a County, and to honour the occasion Her Majesty the Queen and Prince Phillip toured our city on that memorable day.
 It was a glorious day of street parties, brass bands and parades where dozens of decorated floats graced the streets.
 And it was my pleasure, along with my team of innovative artists to create a stunning theme throughout our display windows, competing with other stores for the best window design.”

 If you would like to know more facts about wolves, books by Jim and Jamie Dutcher, and Daniel Wood are informative reads.

 Mira lay deep inside her den, nuzzling her newborn pups.
 As the weeks pass, the unusual appearance of two of her offspring grows more pronounced and with that, the pack's behaviour changes.
 A strangeness hangs in the air, compounding the onlookers' superstitions.
 As fear turns to aggression, Joel, the alpha male, is forced to assert his dominance and defend his family...